2026 U.S. Open odds, picks, date: Surprising predictions by golf model that's nailed 17 majors

 Golf's third major of the year tees off on Thursday, June 18, as the 2026 U.S. Open gets underway at Shinnecock Hills Golf Club in Southampton, New York.
 It's the sixth time the U.S. Open has been played at this course, with the most recent one coming in 2018.
 Brooks Koepka won that year at 1 over, and one of golf's most demanding courses will again provide a huge challenge for the 2026 U.S. Open field.

 Scottie Scheffler is the favorite in the 2026 U.S. Open odds via FanDuel Sportsbook at +490.
-Masters winner Rory McIlroy is +900, Koepka is +2200 and PGA Championship winner Aaron Rai is a longshot at +7000.
-2023 U.S. Open champion Wyndham Clark is at +5000 after winning last week at the CJ Cup Byron Nelson, with Jordan Spieth and Ben Griffin having the same +5000 odds.
+Masters winner Rory McIlroy is +950, Koepka is +2700 and PGA Championship winner Aaron Rai is a longshot at +7000.
+2023 U.S. Open champion Wyndham Clark is at +5500 after winning two weeks ago at the CJ Cup Byron Nelson, with Viktor Hovland and Akshay Bhatia having the same +5500 odds.
 Before locking in any 2026 U.S. Open picks, be sure to see the 2026 U.S. Open predictions and projected leaderboard from the proven computer model at SportsLine.

 Visit our DraftKings promo code review to see their latest offers and get started.